deconst/deconst-docs/developing/architecture.rst

 Lifecycle of an HTTP Request
 ----------------------------

-When an HTTP request hits the :term:`presenter`:
+When a content consumer initiates an HTTPS request:

+#.
+The Cloud Load Balancer proxies the request to one of the registered :term:`nginx` containers.
+#. :term:`nginx` terminates TLS and, in turn, proxies the request to its linked :term:`presenter`.
-1. The :term:`presenter` queries its content map with the :term:`presented URL` to discover the :term:`content ID` of the content that should be rendered at that path.
+#.
+The :term:`presenter` queries its content map with the :term:`presented URL` to discover the :term:`content ID` of the content that should be rendered at that path.
-2. Next, the presenter queries the :term:`content service` to acquire the content for that ID.
+#.
+Next, the presenter queries the :term:`content service` to acquire the content for that ID.
 The content service locates the appropriate :term:`metadata envelope`, all site-wide assets, and performs any necessary post-processing.
-3. Armed with the content ID and a layout key from the metadata envelope, the presenter locates the Nunjucks :term:`template` that should be used to decorate the raw content.
+#.
+Armed with the content ID and a layout key from the metadata envelope, the presenter locates the Nunjucks :term:`template` that should be used to decorate the raw content.
 If no template is routed, this request is skipped and a null layout (that renders the envelope's body directly) is used.
-4. Meanwhile, any "related documents" that are requested by the envelope will be queried from the :term:`content service`.
+#.
+Meanwhile, any "related documents" that are requested by the envelope will be queried from the :term:`content service`.
-5. The presenter renders the metadata envelope using the layout.
+#.
+The presenter renders the metadata envelope using the layout.
 The resulting HTML document is returned to the user.

 Lifecycle of a Control Repository Update
 ----------------------------------------